JulioPDX/JulioPDX.github.io/juliopdx/content/posts/csfne.md

 ### build and a Dockerfile

 The first portion of the JSON file calls out a build step.
 We are not using a pre-built container image to load our environment.
-We will load a Dockerfile local to our project to spin up the environment and install the required tooling.
-We could in theory build our container image outside of this workflow and call it with the `image` key you saw earlier.
+We will load a Dockerfile locally for our project to spin up the environment and install the required tooling.
+We could, in theory, build our container image outside of this workflow and call it with the `image` key you saw earlier.
 Below is a quick view of our `Dockerfile`.

 ```Docker
 FROM mcr.microsoft.com/devcontainers/base:ubuntu